 Buying a house is a major step, and planning to purchase a home can be a lot of fun.
 You get to figure out where you’d hang your favorite artwork, plant a vegetable garden, put the PlayStation — and maybe contemplate taking on some DIY projects yourself.

 But there’s another, more nuts-and-bolts aspect to your pursuit of the American Dream: how to budget for a house.
-Most people in the U.S. are homeowners, with the latest Census data revealing that 65.8% had attained this status in the second quarter of 2022.
-So that’s a good indicator that buying your own home is within reach.
+Almost 66% of people in the U.S. were homeowners in the fourth quarter of 2025, according to the latest Census data.
+That’s a good indicator that buying your own home is within reach.

-Doing so will likely require you to be smart about your finances, both as you save and then take on the responsibility of owning a home.
+Doing so will likely require you to be smart about your finances in terms of saving and taking on the responsibility of owning a property.
 To help you be successful in this pursuit, read on for the intel you need, such as:

 • How do I know how much house I can afford?